Axionis47/ai-data-scientist-agent/backend/docs/platform.md

 - app/platform/statemachine.py
   - Validates and records stage transitions; computes durations_ms and stage_starts
 - app/platform/queue_runner.py
-  - Local thread-based queue with concurrency cap; used by API to run jobs
+  - Local thread-based queue with concurrency cap; used by the API to run jobs

+Tip
+- In local development, these defaults are fine.
+Later, you can swap for cloud equivalents.